SAP/cf-nodejs-logging-support/README.md

 ```

 ### Request correlation_id
-In order to get the correlation_id of an request, you can use the following call.
+In order to get the correlation_id of a request, you can use the following method:
 ```js
 app.get('/', function (req, res) {
     // Call to context bound function